-The Trustees present their annual report together with the financial statements and auditor's report of the Charitable Company for the year 1 September 2017 to 31 August 2018.
+The Trustees present their annual report together with the financial statements and auditor's report of the Charitable Company for the year 1 September 2018 to 31 August 2019.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The Academy Trust operates two primary academies: Latchmere School in the Royal Borough of Kingston and Nelson Primary School in the London Borough of Richmond.
+The Academy Trust operates two primary academies: Latchmere School in the Royal Borough of Kingston, serving a catchment area in North Kingston and Nelson Primary School in the London Borough of Richmond, serving a catchment area in Whitton and Twickenham.
 Nelson Primary School joined Latchmere Academy Trust on 1 September 2017; transferring from The Waldergrave Trust.

-Latchmere School has a pupil capacity of 948 and had a roll of 936 in the school census of 4 October 2018.
-Nelson Primary School has a pupil capacity of 630 and had a roll of 441 in the school census on 4 October 2018.
-Nelson's Pupil Admission Number (PAN) will reduce from 90 to 60 in September 2019.
+Latchmere School has a pupil capacity of 948 and had a roll of 942 in the school census of 4 October 2018.
+Nelson Primary School has a pupil capacity of 626 and had a roll of 404 in the school census on 4 October 2018.
+Nelson's Pupil Admission Number (PAN) reduces from 90 to 60 in September 2019.